Support

 Database Drivers

-You may also need to build the database with special options for jdbc compatibility
+You may also need to configure or build the database system with the correct options to allow connections to be made.

-Please see also the SQLEditor Manual for more information on jdbc drivers.
+Please see also the SQLEditor Manual for more information on database drivers.

 How do I install database drivers?